Find a Pest Control Professional

 - Region: More than 100 species of wolf spiders are found throughout the United States and Canada.

 - Unique Facts: Unlike most spiders, wolf spiders don't hunt with webs.
-Instead, they actually chase their prey using their fast running ability.
+Instead, they actually chase down their prey using their fast running ability.

 Dangerous or not, most people would prefer not to have any types of spiders in their homes.
 The best way to prevent spider infestations is to remove any possible harborage sites.
 Spiders are more likely to take refuge in dwellings during the colder months and will gravitate toward dark, undisturbed nooks and crannies.
 Therefore, homeowners should keep garages, attics and basements clean and clutter-free, avoid leaving clothing and shoes on the floor and seal off any cracks or crevices around the home from different types of spiders.
 If you're dealing with or discover a serious spider infestation, contact a licensed pest control professional.